 Most Linux users will be familiar with the Google Chrome and Mozilla Firefox web browsers.
 As good as they are, these aren’t the only two browsers available.
 There are so many other browsers available for Linux, and it’s important to give them all at least a solid try.
 You’ll learn here about three alternative web browsers for Linux.

 Opera Software’s browsers are used by some 350 million users to access the Internet from a wide range of platforms including PCs, smartphones and tablets.
-The native Linux version can be downloaded from Opera’s web site.
-There is a 32-bit version and a 64-bit version.
-Download the package for your flavor of Linux (in my case Ubuntu) and then install it.
+The native Linux version is primarily available as a Snap, which is probably the simplest way to install it.

 Midori is a lightweight and fast web browser that tries to do as much as possible with limited resources.
-It is the default browser for Elementary OS and Raspbian.
-You can install it on Ubuntu via the Software Center or using the command line:
+The features are relatively limited, much like the other popular WebKit browser Safari, but what it lacks in features it makes up for in sheer performance.
+You can install it on Linux via the Software Center or by using the command line:

-Midori uses WebKit at its heart, the same HTML rendering engine as Apple’s Safari browser and many versions of Google Chrome.
-This means it is fully HTML5 compatible and it passes the Acid3 browser test one-hundred percent.
-It has features like tabbed browsing, privacy browsing and the ability to restore recently closed tabs.
-Interestingly, it uses DuckDuckGo as its default search; however, you can easily set Google or Yahoo as the default if you so desire.
+Midori uses WebKit at its heart, the same HTML-rendering engine as Apple’s Safari browser, and many versions of Google Chrome.
+This means it is fully HTML5-compatible and passes the Acid3 browser test 100 percent.
+It has features like tabbed browsing, privacy browsing and the ability to restore recently-closed tabs.
+Interestingly, it uses DuckDuckGo as its default search engine; however, you can easily set Google or Yahoo as the default if you so desire.

 If you have used other browsers on Linux, please share your experiences in the comments below.
 You may even prefer some other browsers that you probably have not heard of.
 If you struggle with a slow browser, check out these tips to speed up your browser.